4d/docs/website/translated_docs/pt/Desktop/building.md

 ### Build server application

 Check this option to generate the server part of your application during the building phase.
 You must designate the location on your disk of the 4D Server application to be used.
-This 4D Server must correspond to the current platform (which will also be the platform of the server application).
+You must designate the location on your disk of the 4D Server application to be used.

 #### 4D Server location